NodeScriptLang/guides/src/guide/graph-anatomy.md

 - **Deferred** (advanced setting) — do not evaluate the input immediately.
 This allows building custom flow control modules, but requires deep knowledge of graph runtime.

-- **Hide by default** — input will be hidden under "More..." section of the node.
+- **Hide by default** — input will be hidden under the "More..." section of the node.
 If not added explicitly, the default value will be used.

 ### Input nodes